SimpliMinimalist/dozo/blueprint.md

   - `light_theme.dart`: Defines the `ThemeData` for the light theme.
   - `dark_theme.dart`: Defines the `ThemeData` for the dark theme.
   - `colors.dart`: Defines the color constants for both light and dark themes.
+  - `theme_extension.dart`: A theme extension to provide easy access to custom theme properties.

 ### Features
 - **Orders (`lib/features/orders`)**